mvolkmann/blog/src/web-dev-tips.md

-An important benefit of using `rem` as the unit for nearly all sizes is that it enables scaling everything in the web site by simply changing the font size of the `html` element.
+An important benefit of using `rem` as the unit for nearly all sizes is that it enables scaling everything in the web site by simply changing the font size of the `html` element which defaults to `16px`.
 A web app can allow each user to modify this size, perhaps saving their preference in `localStorage`.